SEN1221TUD/Q2_2023/readme.md

           ![image](https://github.com/SEN1221TUD/2023_internal/assets/130387534/f99e2410-912e-45c8-819e-69200630f853)

-    * Creating a New Virtual Environment:
+    * Instructions for creating a new virtual environment (if choose option a):

-      To create one, you can follow these steps:
+      Create a virtual environment:
         * Open your command prompt or terminal.
         * Navigate to the directory where you want to create the environment.
         * Type: python -m venv myenv (Replace myenv with a name you choose for your environment).
         * Activate the environment (on Windows, type: myenv\Scripts\activate, on MacOS/Linux, type: source myenv/bin/activate).

-    * Installing Requirements from a File:
+    * Install requirements from a File:
         * With your environment activated, navigate to the folder containing the requirements_local.txt file and run: pip install -r requirements_local.txt.

 ### b.
 Google Colab

-The minimum requirements to get started are quite simple.
-You will need a Google account, the Google Chrome web browser and a stable internet connection.
-These essentials will allow you to work smoothly as you immerse yourself in the course material.
+For this option, you need a Google account,  the Google Chrome web browser, and a stable internet connection.

 Please follow the steps we've included below to set up the workspace.